Who Is Lono?

 How Lono Became The Fulfillment Of An Ancient Hawai'ian Prophecy.

 When I was a child I knew I was born to be a priest.
-I talked about it all the time so being born into a Catholic family, my parents sent me off to a Benedictine monastery when I was 13 to begin my priesthood training.
+I talked about it all the time.
+Being born into a Catholic family, my parents sent me off to a Benedictine monastery when I was 13 to begin my priesthood training.
 It was not an easy thing for a boy of 13 years old to do.
-Being separated from my family was very terrifying because the monastery operated under rules that were brutal.
+Being separated from my family was terrifying because the monastery operated under rules that were brutal.
 We were regularly beat with boards, leather belts, and horse cinches.
-My first swat was with a horse cinch with leather lacing and a metal ring at the end.
+My first swat was with a horse cinch folded over with leather lacing holding the two parts together and a metal ring at the end.
 When the monk hit me with that belt it actually lifted me off the ground.
 The ring hit my hip and created a big laceration.
 I left a trail of blood from the prefect’s office all the way down the hall to the nurses station.
 As I walked by the rest of the young boys there was hooting and insults.
+Unfortunately, that was normal no matter who was on the receiving end of some monk's wrath.
+The monks encouraged such humiliation.

-While at the Holy Cross Abbey I spent a lot of time researching the origins and development of the Catholic church and after that, the origins and development of Christianity.
+Because of my need to see the Reality of things, while at the Holy Cross Abbey I spent a lot of time researching the origins and development of the Catholic church and after that, the origins and development of Christianity.
 What I discovered was a complete shock.
 When it came to Catholicism, I discovered that there was no unbroken line of popes going back to Peter.
 This was the claim the church used to justify its position that it was the one, true church.
-It was all made up yet accepted by Catholics as the "word of God."
+I discovered (as anyone who wants to do the research can) that it was all made up yet accepted by Catholics as the "word of God."

 When I wrote an article for the monastery's newsletter that detailed my findings I wasn't surprised that it only took about a half-hour from the time I turned in that article to be called into the Abbott's office for a firm "dressing-down" where I was told that Satan had gotten to me and if I didn't repent I would be destined to suffer for eternity in hell.
 That led me to the need to make a choice between what the church called "faith" or to honor what I knew to be Real.
 Being me, I chose Reality.